 5 Things that You Need to Know About Human Papillomavirus (HPV)

 Human papillomavirus (HPV) is a very common virus that infects both women and men.
-Although most HPV infections go away on their own over time, some infections cannot be cleared by the immune system, meaning that they can hang around long enough to actually damage the DNA in infected cells.
-This can cause abnormal changes in the cells, and even lead to the development of cancer1.
+Although most HPV infections are controlled by our immune system, this is not the case on some occasions, meaning that they can lead to different health consequences.
+Infection with certain ‘high risk’ types can even result in damage to the DNA in infected cells, which can cause abnormal changes and lead to the development of cancer1.

 Cervical screening for HPV, along with the HPV vaccine, provides us with powerful tools to prevent cervical cancer from ever developing.
 However, there is currently no diagnostic test available that is able to detect HPV infections in other parts of the body.